 Headroom is the space above the garage door.
 This means that if your garage door is 7 feet tall, your ceiling height would have to be 8 feet for the additional 12 inches of headroom.
-The headroom of a garage door cannot be obstructed by anything: beams, lighting, or ductwork all count.
+The headroom of a garage door can’t be obstructed by anything: beams, lighting, or ductwork all count.
 For torsion springs, 12 inches of headroom is recommended.

 In the event that you only have 4-12 inches of headroom, the best option is to use a dual-track system.
 These are specifically built for garages with low ceilings or less headroom.
-If you have higher ceilings and want your garage door track to accommodate this, high lift tracks are also available so your door will sit closer to the ceiling.
+If you have higher ceilings and want your garage door track to accommodate this, high-lift tracks are also available so your door will sit closer to the ceiling.

 Yes, they do!
 Garage door maintenance is an important part of maintaining your home.
 Carrying out routine maintenance can greatly increase the lifespan of your garage.
-This will include tasks such as visually inspecting your garage door, cleaning, and lubricating parts, and having a garage door company provide annual tune ups.
+This will include tasks such as visually inspecting your garage door, cleaning and lubricating parts, and having a garage door company provide annual tune-ups.
 There may be smaller issues invisible to your eye that a garage technician could catch and stop before becoming a major problem.

 Garage doors require insulation for protection against outside elements and to seal off heat and AC from escaping outside.
 Because garage doors open and close multiple times throughout the day, they can poorly conserve energy.
 The popular types of garage door insulation are polyurethane (spray foam inserted between the door’s layers that hardens into a solid) and polystyrene (foam blocks inserted on the back or between the layers of a garage door).
 You can purchase insulated garage doors to increase the energy efficiency of your home and also the durability and longevity of your garage door.